carefree0910/MachineLearning/Opt/README.md

 Implemented with numpy, but scipy will be helpful

-Examples (e.g. Logistic Regression, RBFN Regression) could be found in Test.py
+Examples (e.g. Logistic Regression, RBFN Regression, Neural Network) could be found in Test.py